TejasSuryavanshi/nextjs-tailwind-loading-spinner/README.md

 export default Spinner;

-Step-:2 Then, Making a page that loads slowly
+Step 2: Then, Making a page that loads slowly
 For Delay i have created  setTimeOut function.

 Code: